foobert/p.funkenburg.net/README.md

 The image gallery is based of some simple static HTML files.
 They are "rendered" using [bash-tpl](https://github.com/TekWizely/bash-tpl), which is a single-binary, bash-based templating language.

+Design is based off [an article on the logrocket blog](https://blog.logrocket.com/responsive-image-gallery-css-flexbox/).

 ## Building

 The workflow is driven by generate.sh, which renders the HTML files and also uses image magick to resize the